MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 def get_deeplab_model(weights=None, activation=None):

-    """Returns Deeplabv3+ model.
+    """Returns pre-configured Deeplabv3+ used in the project.

     Args:
     weights: one of 'pascal_voc' (pre-trained on pascal voc), 'cityscapes' (pre-trained on cityscape) or None (random initialization)
-    freeze_conv_base: True if convolution base should be freezed or False if it to be otherwise
     activation: optional activation to add to the top of the network.
             One of 'softmax', 'sigmoid' or None
     """